 Because modal has such excellent absorbency, its fibers accept and hold dyes remarkably well.
 Rarely will modal bleed color when laundered, even if the item is new and has never been washed.
 With that said, you’ll still want to wash modal garments with like colors, since it is possible they’ll absorb dyes from your other articles of clothing.

 Modal fabric can be knit or woven, but either method gives it a lustrous finish that also drapes quite well.
 Just like rayon and other silk substitutes, modal drapes beautifully in any number of silhouettes.
 Now more than ever, modal is being used in dresses, jumpsuits, and rompers for an easy fit that flatters every shape.

 The fact that modal won’t wrinkle, shrink, or pill makes it a dream for daily wear.
 Unlike most forms of rayon, modal is significantly less likely to shrink in the wash, and is resistant to that annoying pilling so many knitted fabrics develop.
 Additionally, modal prevents wrinkles and will stay smooth with minimal ironing, which is perfect for people who are always on the go.

 Why SiteSee uses modal

 Speaking of people who are on the go, SiteSee always has digital nomads’ needs in mind, which is why our line utilizes a lovely modal blend.
-Our fabric is 70% modal and 30% polyester, with the polyester helping to reduce wrinkles and make traveling with our garments a breeze.
+The fabric we use for our Everywhere Jumpsuit is 70% modal and 30% polyester, with the polyester helping to reduce wrinkles and make traveling with our garments a breeze.

 This material is incredibly soft and versatile, and is definitely a smart option for all those women who are going places!